 Impulse Control Disorder Articles

-The articles featured here will speak about impulsivity and how it can negatively impact a person’s life.
+The articles featured here will speak about impulsivity and how it can impact a person’s life.
 We will highlight techniques used in therapy to help a person stop being so impulsive and learn to think before reacting.

 Impulse Control Disorder